braidpool/braidpool/docs/_posts/2021-06-30-can-p2pool-do-what-braidpool-does.md

 ---
 layout: post
-title: "Can P2Pool do what Braidpool does?"
+title: "Can P2Pool Do What Braidpool Does?"
 image: assets/BC_Logo_.png
 ---